 The National Institute for Health and Care Excellence (NICE) has prepared this interventional procedure (IP) overview to help members of the Interventional Procedures Advisory Committee (IPAC) make recommendations about the safety and efficacy of an interventional procedure.
 It is based on a rapid review of the medical literature and specialist opinion.
 It should not be regarded as a definitive assessment of the procedure.

 Date prepared

-This IP overview was prepared in February 2016.
+This IP overview was prepared in February 2016 and updated in September 2016.

 Procedure name